Online Journal Articles

 Academic database can be very varied.
 Some contain articles, like The Times Digital Archive, which holds back issues of The Times newspaper.
 Others have abstracts, statistical data, images, maps, audio files, videos or a mixture of any of these.

 It can be difficult to find an appropriate database unless you know what you are looking for.

 Use the Database A-Z page to find a relevant database to your topic.

-Can't find an e-book or have access to a print copy?
+Can't find an e-book or get access to a print copy?